syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Selection.md

 {% endtabs %}

 ## Hot tracking
-SfListView supports hover selection on item, when mouse pointer moves over an item by setting `SfListview.HotTracking` as true.
+SfListView supports hover selection on item, when mouse pointer moves over an item by setting `SfListView.HotTracking` as true.

 {% tabs %}
 {% highlight c# %}